Recruiting Coordination | Talent Trends Report

 More specifically, Ashby users:

-• Submit feedback within an average of 1.9 hours
+- Submit feedback within a median of 1.9 hours

 Legacy ATS users:

-• Submit feedback within an average of 2.3 hours
+- Submit feedback within a median of 2.3 hours

 Ashby Users: You can check your company’s completion rate through the Interviews Dashboard.
 “Feedback Completion Rate” covers the last 12 months of all interviews while “Feedback Completion by Interviewer” lists the total interviews, feedback completed, completion rate and the average time to submit by each interviewer.
 Learn more here.